zooxo/SW15S/README.md

 ____________________

 NOTE is a (very) simple text editor that uses the LINE EDITOR.
-It can manage up to 6 short (up to 128 characters) text files (ie formulae or todo lists).
+It can manage up to 6 short (up to 128 characters) text files (i.e. formulas or todo lists).

 Keys:
   g        Quit